Why you might want to talk

-- old conflicts between siblings resurfacing
+- old conflicts between family members coming back up

 - having a family of your own to worry about